Peterborough

 • Bull Hotel Westgate Peterborough PE1 1RB Telephone(01733) 561364

-Grade II listed building in the city centre, dating back to the 17th century.
+Grade II listed hotel with a public bar, in the city centre, dating back to the 17th century.
 Well appointed and catering mainly for the business market.
 Reputedly haunted.

 • Bumble Inn 46 Westgate Peterborough PE1 1RE

-This micropub opened in June 2016 in a former chemist's shop, and was local branch PoTY in 2018.
+This micropub opened in June 2016 in a former chemist's shop.
 Minimalist in style, it has five hand pumps dispensing quality ales from far and wide, so expect the unusual from regional and national brewers.
 Taster paddles of three thirds are available, as are rare bottled and canned beers, plus two craft keg beers, and two ciders.
 Also serves a small selection of wines, spirits and soft drinks.
 Nepalese food available to order from next door.
-Voted as Branch Pub of the Year 2024.
+Branch Pub of the Year in 2018 and 2024.

 • Burghley Club 7 Burghley Road Peterborough PE1 2QA Telephone(01733) 896989

 Despite its name, this is a pub, refurbished and reopened on 10 Nov 2011 as a real ale haven.
 Function room upstairs can cope with 120 people.
-Hopshackle beers are regulars plus an ever-changing range of real ales from micros.
+Beers are regulars plus an ever-changing range of real ales from micros.
 Bottled beers and three real ciders also available.
-Traditional pub menu Wednesday evenings.
-Regular live music.
+Regular live music every weekend.
 Pool and darts played.

 • Charters Town Bridge Peterborough PE1 1FP Telephone(01733) 315700